infirms/SigMaker-Modified/README.md

 Because IDA no longer has a native 32-bit compiled version anymore, the Release/Debug scenarios are the build scripts for the 32-bit version of IDA and Release64/Debug64 are the build scripts for the 64-bit version.

 **Do not change the target platform from x64!**

+# Installing

+After compiling compiler will automaticly copy plugin dll file to the path of environment variable IDADIR in plugins folder.

+# Usage

+Plugin gui can be called by simple Ctrl + Alt + S combination or with Edit-> Plugins -> SigMaker.